dalvimangesh/Personal-Store/README.md

 # Personal Store

-A modern, all-in-one personal dashboard for managing your digital life.
-Keep your snippets, links, clipboard history, and files organized in one secure place with AI superpowers.

 Stop cluttering your chat apps with self-messages.
 Seamlessly share information between your mobile and PC without the mess.

 🔗 **Live:** [https://personal-store-alpha.vercel.app](https://personal-store-alpha.vercel.app)